Frequently Asked Questions About Urgent Humanitarian and Significant Public Benefit Parole for Afghans

 A U.S. embassy or consulate cannot help a parole beneficiary until USCIS has completed initial processing of the parole request and issued a conditional approval notice.
-All U.S. embassies and consulates that provide visa services help with parole processing, although appointment availability may vary due to COVID-19.
+All U.S. embassies and consulates that provide visa services help with parole processing.
 For additional information, visit the website for the U.S. embassy or consulate where the beneficiary currently resides.
 See this Official List of Embassies from the U.S. Department of State.

 Can minors apply as a principal beneficiary for parole?

 Because there is no derivative status associated with parole, a Form I-131 must be filed for each individual, including minors.
 Anyone outside the United States may request parole for themselves as a self-petitioner, regardless of age.
 Additionally, anyone may request parole on behalf of another individual who is outside of the United States, regardless of that person’s age.
 Our Guidance on Evidence for Certain Types of Humanitarian or Significant Public Benefit Parole Requests webpage provides additional information on filing parole requests for children.

 If an organization is filing the Form I-131, do they need to include personal information (Social Security number, date of birth, country of origin) for an employee of that organization?